^; or Caret, by Soda Tom, vol. III of III:

 11-”moirai,” or “moirae,” theoi.com, and greekmythology.com;

-12-Wikipedia; some legal protections, such as a letter to a collector, can be found on-line, including certain restraints for debt collectors, as noted here by MarketWatch; assertions made by the historical figures are fictional, and may, or may not, represent the actual opinion of those figures, or their descendants, organizations, or any other party; there is interesting support about the “halving grip” of heart disease among the professional community in psychology; from the “joy that kills,” Kate Chopin’s 1894 “The Story of an Hour,” “The Story of an Hour”; eNotes; and a 1984 PBS production, “The Joy That Kills.”
+12-Wikipedia; legal protections, such as a letter to a collector, can be found on-line, including certain restraints pertaining to debt collectors, as noted here by MarketWatch; assertions made by the historical figures are fictional, and may, or may not, represent the actual opinion of those figures, or their descendants, organizations, or any other party; “looking for …know,” Simon & Garfunkel; Robert Frost, Desert Places; There is interesting support about the “halving grip” of heart disease among the professional community in psychology; from the “joy that kills,” Kate Chopin’s 1894 “The Story of an Hour,” “The Story of an Hour”; eNotes; and a 1984 PBS production, “The Joy That Kills.”
 Another dramatization was produced in 2016.

 [Later subsidiary editions may contain a second part to this episode, entitled, “Three, if by Air: The Camel from the Pleiades.”]